hvasbath/beat/docs/examples/MTQT_polarity.rst

 Clone project
 ^^^^^^^^^^^^^
 This setup is comprised of 24 seismic stations that are randomly distributed in a distance range of 3 to 162 km with respect to a reference event occurred on 2021-03-11 with the local magnitude, 1.6.
-We will explore the solution space of a Full Moment Tensor with the Tape and Tape 2015 parameterisation, the MTQTSource.
+We will explore the solution space of a Full Moment Tensor with the Tape and Tape 2015 parameterisation, the MTQTSource [TapeTape2015]_.
 To copy the example setup (including the data) to a directory outside of the package source directory, please edit the *model path* (referred to as $beat_models from now on) and execute::

     cd /path/to/beat/data/examples/